 In the spirit of the conference, we are seeking images for an exhibition that will be hosted by the Crowne Plaza Hotel that extends beyond TRAC2019.
-Competition winners will receive an invitation to participate in the exhibition as well as the prizes listed below.
+Competition winners will receive an invitation to participate in the exhibition, get their work published in The Art of TRAC2019 catalogue (a 200 page illustrated catalogue with corresponding essays), as well as the prizes listed below.
+To see an abridged version of the TRAC2015 catalogue, click here.
 Note: Each prize level applies to each round of competitions.
 The names of each prize do not correspond with any requirements needed to win the award.
 Click here to enter competition.

 The Cadmium Award